slicex-ai/elm-turbo/README.md

 ## 2. Running ELM Turbo via Nvidia's TensorRT-LLM

-- [ELM Turbo for **Cloud AI**] If you are using A100 or H100 GPUs, you can utilize our pre-built ELM Turbo-TRTLLM engines.
+- **[Cloud AI]** If you are using A100 or H100 GPUs, you can utilize our pre-built ELM Turbo-TRTLLM engines.
 Below are the instructions to install and run them.

-- Additionally, you can build your own TRTLLM engines by following the instructions provided in [Section .C](https://github.com/slicex-ai/elm-turbo/blob/main/README.md#c-optional-create--run-your-own-elm-turbo-trtllm-engines-from-elm-turbo-huggingfacehf-checkpoints).
+- Additionally, you can build your own TRTLLM engines by following the instructions provided in [Section (c)](https://github.com/slicex-ai/elm-turbo/blob/main/README.md#c-optional-create--run-your-own-elm-turbo-trtllm-engines-from-elm-turbo-huggingfacehf-checkpoints) below.

-- **[ELM Turbo for Edge AI]** To run on edge (Windows RTX), follow the instructions provided by Nvidia in their TRT-LLM documentation: [Windows README](https://github.com/NVIDIA/TensorRT-LLM/blob/main/windows/README.md).
+- **[Edge AI]** To run on edge (Windows RTX), follow the instructions provided by Nvidia in their TRT-LLM documentation: [Windows README](https://github.com/NVIDIA/TensorRT-LLM/blob/main/windows/README.md).

-### a.
-Download & install Nvidia's TensorRT-LLM with docker.
+### (a) Download & install Nvidia's TensorRT-LLM with docker.
 The following commands create a Docker container named `elm_trtllm` and install TensorRT-LLM.
 If you encounter any installation errors related to TensorRT-LLM, please refer to the troubleshooting section [here](https://nvidia.github.io/TensorRT-LLM/reference/troubleshooting.html).
 ```
 git clone https://github.com/slicex-ai/elm-turbo.git